Table of Contents

 - Claims and appeals section with information on how to file for benefits and what to do if denied

-- ERISA rights as your legal protections as a participant
+- ERISA rights are your legal protections as a participant

 What Happens When the Summary Plan Description of 401(k) is Updated?